 For our pets, life in an urban setting can take a toll on lung health.
-Chronic disorders such as chronic bronchitis and asthma are common problems for dogs and cats living in the city but lung infection, allergies and respiratory cancer can occur regardless of where you live.
-If your pet exhibits symptoms that include chronic cough, difficulty breathing, or exercise intolerance, you should consider having him or her evaluated by one of our board certified internal medicine specialists.
+Chronic disorders such as chronic bronchitis and asthma are common problems for dogs and cats living in the city but lung infection, allergies, and respiratory cancer can occur regardless of where you live.
+If your pet exhibits symptoms that include a chronic cough, difficulty breathing, or exercise intolerance, you should consider having him or her evaluated by one of our board-certified internal medicine specialists.

 As for people, the incidence of heart disease increases with age.
 A new heart murmur, worsening of a previously diagnosed heart murmur, difficulty breathing, cough, and exercise intolerance are all possible symptoms of advancing heart disease.
 Early diagnosis of heart disease utilizing radiography, electrocardiograph (ECG), and echocardiography (cardiac ultrasound) in combination with sound treatment and monitoring recommendations can result in superior outcomes for patients with heart disease.

 The vital role of the liver in maintaining overall health can be undermined by abnormal blood flow, infection, inflammation, cancer, and damage from toxins.
-Advanced diagnostics that may include ultrasound, computed tomography, and biopsy are necessary to obtain accurate diagnosis and optimum treatment.
+Advanced diagnostics that may include ultrasound, computed tomography and biopsy are necessary to obtain an accurate diagnosis and optimum treatment.

 What Is Small Animal Internal Medicine?